Discover where you should go for your perfect African safari

 The Classic African Safari

-Kenya is one of Africa’s best safari destinations and one of the most well-known, famous for its colourful tribes, the Great Migration, Africa’s “Big Five” and stretches of savannah lit up in golden sunset colours.
-When you think of safari, you’re thinking of Kenya.
+Kenya is one of Africa’s best and most well-known safari destinations.
+It is famous for its colorful tribes, the Great Migration, Africa’s “Big Five,” and stretches of savannah lit up in golden sunset colors.
+When you think of safari, you think of Kenya.

 Kenya’s Best National Parks & Game Reserves